If you’re considering whether to go to university to continue your education, it’s likely that the cost of studying a degree has crossed your mind.

 Reduced Course Fees

-Distance learning providers, like learndirect, have fewer overheads to contend with than a bricks and mortar institution.
+Distance learning providers, like learndirect, have fewer overheads to contend with than a brick-and-mortar institution.
 Classroom education requires teachers to deliver lessons, utilities and a campus large enough to house all the students.
 These among other expenses all add up and affect what you pay for a course.

 Although we don’t have a physical building to study in, you will still benefit from the support of a professional tutor who is an expert in your chosen subject.
 The course materials have also been designed with the online experience in mind.
 So unlike other courses that have just been quickly adapted to have an online version, your learning experience will be far more innovative.